 Take a peek into the couch life Keith Rinzler of Atlanta, Georgia, including all of the stress that comes along with being a serial entrepreneur and single dad.
 I was recently travelling through Atlanta and I had the chance to sit down with my good friend Keith in his own home.
 Keith knows all about all of the stress and pressures of an entrepreneur growing a business, and a single father raising three teenage kids.
-I love hearing from successful and totally unique people like Keith because it just reaffirms my belief that we all have a life on a couch—and we are all more alike than we are different.
+Many people in Keith’s position would be looking into weed liquid is on offer near them, but Keith powers on through being the amazing dad and successful entrepreneur he is.
+I love hearing from successful and totally unique people like Keith because it just reaffirms my belief that we all have a life on a couch-and we are all more alike than we are different.
 Whether our couch comes from Wayside Furniture or anywhere else, our couch has its own story and is an integral part of our home life.
 Some of our best memories in life happen on or around our silent sofas.
 See how Keith relies on his couch life to de-stress and bring his family together.

 “My Couch Life” Interview with Keith Rinzler, of Atlanta Georgia.
 Read the full transcript.